 A felony conviction is punishable by imprisonment in county jail for up to three years.6

-Note that if either a first or subsequent conviction, a judge has the authority to award a defendant with probation in lieu of jail time.
+Note that if either a first or subsequent conviction, a judge has the authority to award probation in lieu of jail time.
 This includes either:

-A person convicted of making a false report of auto theft can get the conviction expunged.
+If you are convicted of making a false report of auto theft, you can get the conviction expunged.

 - jail time, or